Cyber-Systems Timeline

 Noise Study; James Tenney

-First computer generated sound composition.
-Executed at Bell Labs using the MUSIC IV program developed by Max Mathews and Joan Miller.
+First computer generated sound composition using the computer as an active part of the compositional process.
+Executed at Bell Labs with the MUSIC IV program developed by Max Mathews and Joan Miller.

 1962